vkcode7/HackerNews/README.md

 - If the story count (n) is omitted, the API defaults to n=10
 - The HackerNews API for best stories only returns 200 story ids, so API is limited to only 200 results.
 If n > 200, than 200 news stories will be returned back by the API instead of an error message indicating that n is over 200.

+## Environment
+.NET 7.0<br>
+Microsoft Visual Studio 2022<br>

+Though the .csproj file uses .NET 7.0 framework but it has been compiled and tested with .NET 6.0 and works with both without any issues.

 ## How to Run the Application (bash shell)

 1. Clone the repository: